VirtoCommerce-archieve/vc-mobile/README.md

 # Virto Commerce Mobile
 Mobile starter kit for developing e-commerce related apps using Virto Commerce API.
-It is developed using http://ionicframework.com, angularjs and cordova.
+It is developed using Ionic Framework, AngularJS and Cordova.

 Simple configuration (good for modifying simple html)
 --------------

-1. [Install the Ionic CLI]
+0. [Install the Ionic CLI]
 ```sh
 npm install -g ionic
 ```
+1. Open the project in your favorite development tool (VS, VS Code, ...).
+In case of Visual Studio 2015, it should restore the required npm and bower packages in background automatically.
-2. **Serving the app for testing.** Go to the root directory of the vc-mobile repository in command line.
+2. **Serve the app for testing.** Go to the root directory of the vc-mobile repository in command prompt.
 Type:
 ```sh
 ionic serve
 ```
 The site http://localhost:8100/ opens in browser.
-Navigate to http://localhost:8100/ionic-lab for mobile-like view instead.
+3. Navigate to http://localhost:8100/ionic-lab for mobile-like view instead and check the app running.

-3. Can minimize, but don't close the command prompt.
+4. Can minimize, but don't close the command prompt.
-4. Now open the project in your favourite development tool (VS, VS Code, ...) and start modifying files under www folder.
-All updates to html and js will be automatically synchronized.
+5. Start modifying source code files under www folder.
+All updates to html and js will be automatically synchronized in browser.

 **Note:** The project is preconfigured to use demo data from site http://demo.virtocommerce.com.
 You can switch to any other Virto Commerce Platform data source by changing the [Ionic CLI service proxy] in the project file.
-(Don't forget to point to REST API url like http://demo.virtocommerce.com/admin/api).
+(Don't forget to point to REST API url like http://demo.virtocommerce.com/storefrontapi).

 [Setting Virto Commerce Platform] locally.